cw: violence, blades, persecution, body control, body horror

 A space that all evens out.

 She doesn’t have a LAN teleport.
-And she thinks, rueful, her Choker might have no space for that in its protocols whatsoever.
+And she thinks, rueful, her choker might have no space for that in its protocols whatsoever.

 Feel foolish because there isn't much to know about walls other than how to get past them.